hoihu/py-framebuf/README.md

 ## Limitations

 - Pixel and line operations are 2-6× slower than C
-- Memory usage may be higher
+- Flash usage may be higher, RAM usage should be roughly similar.
 - Some edge cases may behave differently than C implementation
-- Still needs more testing
+- Still needs more testing!

 ## Files

 - `framebuf_pure.py` - Main implementation (1,253 lines)
-- `test_framebuf.py` - Comprehensive test suite (31 tests)
+- `test_framebuf.py` - Test suite (31 tests)
 - `benchmark_framebuf.py` - Performance benchmarks